Reflections

 See how the Quranic afterlife reveals and fixes what has already been formed within the heart.

-The Quran as system, as universe, and the intention behind the architecture.
+The collective extension and the intention behind the form.

 What Does the Quran's Architecture Reveal About the Intention of Its Author?